Which Products and Habits Save Money and Are Eco-Friendly?

-Below are items I have used to be more environmentally friendly and to save money.
+Below are items we use to be more environmentally friendly and to save money.

 Disclosure: This post contains affiliate links.